abdulvaris02/My_mastermind/README.md

 ***

 ## Task
-At this task we have to make a game Mastermind.
+At this task we have to make the Mastermind game.

 ## Description
 Mastermind is a game composed of 8 pieces of different colors.